AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Brute-Force Attack

 An attack method that involves systematically checking all possible keys or passwords until the correct one is found.
-The feasibility of this attack depends on the key length and available computing power.
+The feasibility depends on the key length and available computing power.

 Caesar Cipher

 One of the simplest and most widely known encryption techniques.
-It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+Each letter is replaced by a letter some fixed number of positions down the alphabet.
 Mentioned in our History of Cryptography.

 Cipher